afivos/afivos.com/index.md

 I'm currently doing an MA in Design at Goldsmiths University of London focusing on Spaces and Participation.
 Prior to this, I have primarily worked as a web/user interface designer both as a freelancer as well as within startup teams of designers and software engineers.

-This third paragraph serves no actual purpose other than being a third paragraph, simply because I felt like having a third paragraph but I didn't feel like writing anything else about me.
+This third paragraph serves no actual purpose other than being a third paragraph, simply because I felt like having a third paragraph but couldn't be bothered writing anything else about me.